falcore3000/darknet/README.md

 - coin incentives for provisioning bandwidth, storage and backhaul
 - Open Access Wifi mesh networks
 - Designed to bridge last mile between the network backbone and home
-- runs on Rasberry Pi and Ubiquity Hardware
 - "zeroconf".
 Plug in and runs, no configuration
 - difficult to detect and throttle

-Technical Aspects:
-- uses pubkey hashes as network addresses
-- Link Aggregation (ability to aggregate bandwidth from multiple connections)
-- instant, low overhead, distributed bandwidth micropayments using off blockchain transactions
-- link layer, does not define routing
-- store and forward?
-- compatibility bridge with IPv6 networks

-Security:
-- Link layer encryption between nodes
-- End to End Encryption
-- Post Public Key encryption primitives

-Protocol Draft
+Protocol v0.2
 ==============

-Here is whole protocol.

 The protocol is
-- easy to implement in C
-- simple (no backdoors)
+- simple
 - fast
 - secure
-- use the minimum number of cryptographic primitives

 Link Layer:
 - Open TCP socket to remote host.
-You need their pubkey
-- First packet: encode session key as point on a secp256k1 elliptic curve using peer's public key. encrypt your pubkey with ChaCha20 using the session key.
-Send packet
-- Response Packet: destination encodes second session key with your public key and sends response packet.
-This wrapper is encrypted with the ChaCha20 key you sent previously.
+Using ECDH with curve secp256k1 to establish ChaCha20 symmetric key session key.
 - You now have bidirectional connection to node for sending and receiving data
-- there is seperate session key for each direction of communication

-Routing:
+Routing v0.1:
 - At each node, a "path" is established.
-For each node in a route, you register the next node and receive a 32 bit int.
-The 32 bit int when prefixed on packet determines the node packet will be forwarded to.
+For each node in route, the next node is registered and associated by 4 byte int.
+The 4 byte int prefixed on packet determines the node packet will be forwarded to.
-- Each node decodes the packet and pops off first 4 bytes to determine next node to transport packet to.
+- Each node decodes the packet, pops off first 4 bytes to determine next node to transport packet to.
+Simple lookup table.
+Routing decisions pushed to origin.
+- traffic is one way

+Routing v0.2:
+- At each node, a "path" is established.
+For each node in route, the next node is registered and associated with 8 byte int determined by originator.
+Originator receives 8 byte salt.
+Salt is invertable hashing function (ex.
+XOR).
+- if P1 is the 8 byte int denoting incoming node, S is the salt, P2 is int denoting next node in hop, then the next node is denoted Salt(P1, S).
+Return path is Salt(S,P2).
+Salt is chosen by transit nodes to avoid collision with other paths through node.
+- two way traffic. destination can communicate back to origin without knowing salt or return path.
+Fixed 8 bytes for route information.

 Payment for Transport:
 - Nodes keep track of how much traffic goes each way for the route
-- The person intiating the route makes an escrowed "confidence payment" with a 120 byte off block chain Skycoin Transaction.
+- The person intiating route makes an escrowed "confidence payment" with a 120 byte off block chain Skycoin Transaction.
 - The origin node clears payment with the node every few minutes

 Note: